HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/cleanup_wcm.md

 ## Unused items

 Content that is no longer used but is still around can also accumulate.
 Cleaning unused items saves space and improves performance, syndication, or other staging activities.
-You can use the WCM API to query, delete, and purge content and other WCM items.
+You can use [WCM API](https://help.hcl-software.com/digital-experience/8.5/dev/javadoc/vrm/850/api_docs/com/ibm/workplace/wcm/api/Workspace.html){target="_blank"} to query, delete, and purge content and other WCM items.

 In addition to the WCM items mentioned in the cleanup list, a frequent item that increases the load is old content that is not expired but is no longer needed.
 It is recommended to manage old content using policies (for example, enforcing an expiration of content every 1 year).